The environmental label

 That's why I use extra light 400g bottles for most of the wines and 550g bottles for the Riserva wines (darker glass).

-In addition, I do without the superfluous plastic capsule on the bottle neck and the wine box consists of untreated and undyed cardboard.
+I also dispense with the unnecessary plastic capsule on the bottle neck and the wine box is made of untreated and uncolored cardboard.

 Last but not least: The cork closure can be disposed of in the organic waste.